hugoescalpelo/assignment/README.md

 Here is a summary of software needed.
 Read instructions first, sequence and custom settings are needed.
 Each step include detailed instructions.

 - [Ubuntu 22.04LTS](https://ubuntu.com/download/desktop).
 Also can be runned in any Debain Based distro, VM or WSL system.
+- [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+Provides a development environment for creating high performance GPU-accelerated applications.
+    - [cuDNN](https://developer.nvidia.com/cudnn).
+Is a GPU-accelerated library of primitives for deep neural networks.
+- [Visual Studio Code](https://code.visualstudio.com/).
+A code editor redefined and optimized for building and debugging modern web and cloud applications.
+    - [Python Extension - Microsoft](https://github.com/Microsoft/vscode-python).
+A Visual Studio Code extension with rich support for the Python language.
+- [Docker Engine](https://docs.docker.com/engine/install/ubuntu/).
+This allow to install with all dependencies provided by publisher.
     - [CodeProject.AI](https://hub.docker.com/r/codeproject/ai-server).
 This is an AI server for image recognition and will be installed via Docker Compose.
-- [Docker Engine](https://docs.docker.com/engine/install/ubuntu/).
-This allow to install with all dependencies provided by publisher.
-- An nVidia graphics card.
 - [Python 3](https://www.python.org/).
 A high-level programming language.
     - [PIP](https://pypi.org/project/pip/).
 Python package manager.
         - [deepface](https://github.com/serengil/deepface).
 Facial processing python library.